brentvollebregt/nitratine.net/posts/convert-py-to-exe/post.md

 If you haven't used or setup pip before, go to my tutorial at [how-to-setup-pythons-pip]({{ url_for('blog_post', path='how-to-setup-pythons-pip') }}) to setup pip.

 ## PyInstaller
-Now that pip has been setup, execute the command ```pip install pyinstaller``` in cmd.
+Now that pip has been set up, execute the command ```pip install pyinstaller``` in cmd.
 Make sure to check the output for errors as if there are errors it would not have installed successfully.
 PyInstaller now supports Python 2.7 - 3.7 including Python 3.7.

 To make sure it installed properly, type ```pyinstaller``` in cmd and make sure no errors appeared.

 ![pyinstaller command output](/posts/convert-py-to-exe/demo6.png)
 ## Basic Compiling
 Created a new folder and put your python file in it and any other modules or files it may need.
-Then hold shift and right click in the folder, in the menu that popped up, click "Open PowerShell Window Here" or "Open command window here" for older versions of windows.
+Then hold shift and right-click in the folder, in the menu that popped up, click "Open PowerShell Window Here" or "Open command window here" for older versions of windows.
 If this option doesn't appear, try again or open cmd and type ```cd {folder location}``` to move to that folder.

 ![Open PowerShell window here](/posts/convert-py-to-exe/demo7.png)